 Wood vs. Plastic: The Cutting Board Showdown You Never Knew You Needed

-In the quiet rituals of chopping, dicing, and slicing, we rarely question the cutting board beneath our blade.
+In the quiet rituals of chopping, dicing, and slicing, we rarely question the cutting board beneath our blade, but we absolutely should.

 Why Wood Wins